Marietta, Ohio: Government

-Local government

-Marietta uses the mayor-council form of government.
+Marietta uses a mayor-council government.
 The mayor is a full-time position; the seven city council members and the city council president are all part-time positions.

-Marietta politics feature a number of citizens groups that influence policy and public opinion.
-Such groups as Citizens for Responsible Government, the Citizen's Armory Preservation Society, and Neighbors for Clean Air work to improve the public process and exercise significant influence over the government of the city.

-State and federal government
+The mayor is Josh Schlicher.

-The residents of the city of Marietta are represented by Republican Jay Edwards (District 94) and by Republican Don Jones in the Ohio House of Representatives and Republican Frank Hoagland (District 30) in the Ohio Senate.

-In the U.S. House of Representatives, Marietta is represented by Republican Bill Johnson.
+Marietta is represented by Republican Kevin Ritter (District 94) and Republican Don Jones (District 95) in the Ohio House of Representatives, and by Republican Brian Chavez (District 30) in the Ohio Senate.
+Marietta falls within Ohio's 6th congressional district, which is currently represented by Republican Michael Rulli.

 Education

 As of 2021, the Marietta City School District operates three elementary schools (two preK-2nd and one 3rd-6th), and one building that houses a middle/high school, Marietta High School.
 Phillips Elementary and Washington Elementary house the preK-2nd grades.
 The elementary school that houses 3rd-6th grades is located in the building that was previously the middle school.